 Editing and Deleting

-Presentation owners can edit the name, description, tags, visibility, and shared users from the presentation detail page via the Edit Presentation button.
+Owners and editors can edit the name, description, tags, editors, and viewers from the presentation detail page via the Edit Presentation button.
 The edit form also provides a Delete Presentation option, which soft-deletes the presentation.
 Deleting a presentation does not affect the source key results.

 Access Control

-• Architects can create, edit, and delete presentations, and add or remove key results.
+- Editors and owners can create, edit, and delete presentations, add or remove key results, use the builder, and manage sharing.